JackDanger/sysaidmin/README.md

 - `--model <name>` CLI flag overrides the interactive picker and uses the specified model immediately.
 Without the flag, the app fetches the current Anthropic model list on startup and lets you choose one before launching the TUI.

 > **Note:** The config file is parsed as TOML; string values (like API keys) **must** be quoted (`"sk-..."`).
 Unquoted keys will be rejected with a parse error that points to the config file.
+  **Double Note:** I just use ENV vars, don't use the config unless you need it

 ## Features